matheuscscp/gke-metadata-server/README.md

 running on the same Kubernetes Node, such that their unecrypted communication never leaves that Node.
-Because Pods running on the host network use a shared IP address, i.e. the IP address of the Node itself where they are running on, the solution implemented here is not be able to uniquely identify such Pods.
+Because Pods running on the host network use a shared IP address, i.e. the IP address of the Node itself where they are running on, the solution implemented here is not able to uniquely identify such Pods.
 Therefore, *Pods running on the host network are not supported*.

 *(Please also note that most Pods should not run on the host network in the first place,